 Selective Laser Sintering (SLS)

-The selective laser sintering method has many similarities with the SLA technology, however, a powder is used as an initial component, which is distributed in uniform layers on a horizontal plane, and then, under the action of a laser beam, is sintered in the desired areas.
+The method of selective laser sintering has many similarities with the SLA technology, however, powder is used as the initial component, which is distributed in uniform layers on a horizontal plane, and then sintered in the right areas under the action of a laser beam.

 The powder that has not been baked serves as a support, in cases where overhanging elements of the model are created, the need for special supporting structures automatically disappears.